-- Black Opal – Background color ranges from translucent to opaque black to dark grey, but should appear black in reflected light; shows play-of-color
+- Black Opal background color can range from translucent to opaque to dark grey.
+But it should appear black in reflected light.
+They also show a play of color.

-- White Opal – Background color ranges from translucent white to medium gray; shows play-of-color
+- White Opal background color can range from translucent white to medium gray.
+They also show a play of color.

 *Example of Crystal Opal we just custom made for our client – details can be seen here on our Facebook page.

-- Water Opal – Background ranges from transparent to translucent; shows faint play-of-color or no play-of-color at all
+- Water Opal background color range from transparent to translucent.
+It shows a faint play of color or no play of color at all.

-- Boulder opal – Includes host-rock fragments, or matrix as part of the finished gems; shows play-of-color
+- Boulder Opal include fragments of the host rock or matrix as part of the finished gems.
+It shows a play of color.

-- Fire opal – Background color ranges from transparent to translucent reds and oranges to yellows; might or might not show play-of-color
+- Fire Opal background color range from transparent to translucent red, orange or yellow.
+It might or might not show a play of color.

 To determine the value of an opal, in simple terms, we look at three aspects